 The Environment Agency and Lancashire County Council conducted a joint investigation.
 They found Tesco had failed to resolve a known problem with the tank.
 The facility also had an inadequate alarm system and poor emergency procedures.
 The investigation concluded all had been contributing factors to a major pollution incident.

 The Charges and Fines

-The retailer pleaded guilty to two charges – a breach of regulation 12(1)(b) and 38(1)(a) of the Environmental Permitting (England and Wales) Regulations 2010 and a breach of regulation 6(8) of DSEAR 2002, contrary to s 33(1)(c) of the Health and Safety at Work Act.
+The retailer pleaded guilty to two charges.
+A breach of regulation 12(1)(b) and 38(1)(a) of the Environmental Permitting (England and Wales) Regulations 2010 and a breach of regulation 6(8) of DSEAR 2002, contrary to s 33(1)(c) of the Health and Safety at Work Act.

-Lancashire County Council deputy leader Albert Atkinson said “This was a major fuel leak in a relatively built-up area and close to a busy superstore.
+Lancashire County Council deputy leader Albert Atkinson said, “This was a major fuel leak in a relatively built-up area and close to a busy superstore.
 The potential consequences are only too obvious.
 The fact that the leak was allowed to continue for more than 24 hours undoubtedly contributed to a risk of harm to people living and working nearby, as well as emergency services and other professionals attending the incident.”

 Lining Saves You Money

-If companies have the foresight to look at tank lining as the investment it is and a way of protecting their business and the future of their business, then they would only be paying thousands (for the lining system) instead of potentially millions of pounds in penalty’s, damaging their bank balance, reputation and the environment.
+Companies need the foresight and management to look at tank lining as the investment it is.
+A way of protecting their business and the future of their business.
+They’d only be paying thousands (for the lining system) instead of potentially millions of pounds in penalties.
+Damaging their bank balance, reputation and the environment.